jamargoochIT/azure-setup/README.md

 If it isn’t displaying DC-1’s private IP address, a mistake has been made, maybe Client-1 wasn’t restarted after we customized the IP address to point at DC-1’s private IP address?
-If that’s the case, restarting the Client-1 will resolve the issue.
+If that’s the case, restarting Client-1 will resolve the issue.
 ![45](https://github.com/user-attachments/assets/87c0a9d3-c379-4b7f-82c2-d38a974b1fc7)<br><br>

-And we’ve finished setting up our Virtual Machines DC-1 and Client-1 in Azure.
+And we’ve finished setting up our Virtual Machines DC-1 and Client-1 in Azure.<br><br>

+See ya in the next one!